ralphbecket/Web/Od/README.md

 # Od
 (C) Ralph Becket, 2016

+A compact virtual-DOM library in the style of Mithril.

 ## Why try Od?
 * It's small (under 4 KBytes).
 * It has a tiny API (three main functions, a handful of auxiliary functions).